globalazure/communities/2022/moroccomsftcommuity/index.md

 Event to take place at Technopark Casablanca, Bd Dammam, Casablanca, Marokko, on the 7th May, as an offline event.

-CFP open right now, visit our Sessionize page

-Tickets / seat reservation available at Eventbrite
+CFP will open soon here http://moroccomicrosoftcommunity.com/event/ Tickets / seat reservation available at Eventbrite